orbs-network/single-nominator/README.md

 * TON_ENDPOINT (default: `https://toncenter.com/api/v2/jsonRPC`)
 * TON_API_KEY <br/>
 Environment variables can be set by export or using .env file.
 For example: `export VALIDATOR_ADDRESS=Ef8AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAADAU` or insert `VALIDATOR_ADDRESS=Ef8AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAADAU` to .env file.
 2. run `npm run init-deploy-wallet` to init deploy wallet.
 The script will deploy a wallet (if not already deployed) and print its address.
 Make sure you have funds in this address which will be used for deployment.
 1 TON should be enough for deployment.
+The wallet mnemonics will be stored locally at ./build/deploy.config.json.
+This step should be run only once to init the deploy wallet.
 3. run `npm run deploy`.
-This script will deploy the single-nominator contract with the OWNER_ADDRESS and VALIDATOR_ADDRESS (if not already deployed) which were set as the environment variables.
+This script will deploy the single-nominator contract (if not already deployed) with the OWNER_ADDRESS and VALIDATOR_ADDRESS which were set as the environment variables.
 4. The deployment script will print the nominator contract address.
 Use str-to-addr.fif to create .addr file from the base64 string representation of the contract address. <br/>
 This file will be used by Mytonctrl and should be placed on the validator node at `~/.local/share/mytoncore/pools/` directory.
 Mytonctrl will search for pools in this folder (usePool should be set to true in Mytonctrl to use pools). <br/>
 Example: `fift -s scripts/fif/str-to-addr.fif Ef-C8SHoQ72S2fgqzhtUkzFG0krKKvIeCqpn4AjyXyhUUpIz`.